Michael Alexander: Director, SFU City Conversations

 Herb is passionate about life-long learning.

-Shanthi Besso: Associate Director, Leadership & Community Building Programs, Lifelong Learning, SFU
+Shanthi Besso: Director, Leadership & Community Building Programs, Lifelong Learning, SFU

 Adult education maverick, aspiring system entrepreneur, program evaluation geek, jazz singer, ocean kayaker, lover-of-good-food-and-wine, mama.